-Duct Insulation
+Duct insulation

 If ducts cannot be brought within conditioned spaced, supply ducts should be insulated to R-8 minimum and return ducts to R-4 minimum.
-Research by the Building America Team CARB (Dianne Griffiths et al. 2004) has supported code credits for ducts in Marine Climates that are buried in loose-fill attic insulation.
-This strategy should not be used in sections of this climate region with seasonally high levels of humidity with a corresponding need for cooling because condensation can form on the outside of the duct vapor barrier and cause moisture problems in the home.
+In the Mixed-Humid climate, if ducts must be run in attics, it is not generally recommended to bury ducts under attic insulation without careful consideration for the possibility of condensation.
+Condensation can form on the outside of the duct vapor barrier and cause moisture problems in the home when buried under additional attic insulation.
 Similarly, it is critical to make sure all metal fittings are well insulated to avoid condensation.